CarInsurance.com Insights

 Can parents adjust their auto insurance policies if the child’s custody arrangement changes?

 Yes.
 Parents can adjust their auto insurance policies if the child’s custody arrangement changes.
-For example, if a parent gains more time with the child or if the child begins spending more time with the other parent, the insurance company can update the policy to reflect the child’s new living situation.
+For example, if a parent gains more time with the child or begins spending more time with the other parent, the insurance company can update the policy to reflect the child’s new living situation.
 This may involve adding or removing the child as a listed driver or adjusting coverage to ensure the child is covered under both parents’ policies when driving either vehicle.

 Final thoughts